 Want to program your own commands to perform estimation, perform data management, or implement other new features?
 Stata is so programmable that thousands of Stata users have implemented and published thousands of user-written commands.
-These commands look and act just like official Stata commands.
+These commands look and act just like official Stata commands and are easily installed for free over the Internet from within Stata.
 A unique feature of Stata's programming environment is Mata, a fast and compiled matrix programming language.
 Of course, it has all the advanced matrix operations you need.
 It also has access to the power of LAPACK.
 What's more, it has built-in solvers and optimizers to make implementing your own maximum likelihood, GMM, or other estimators easier.
 And you can leverage all of Stata's estimation and other features from within Mata.
 Many of Stata's official commands are themselves implemented in Mata.
+And much more.
 And much more.

 Whether your data require a simple weighted adjustment because of differential sampling rates or you have data from a complex multistage survey, Stata's survey features can provide you with correct standard errors and confidence intervals for your inferences.
 Simply specify the relevant characteristics of your sampling design, such as sampling weights (including weights at multiple stages), clustering (at one, two, or more stages), stratification, and poststratification.
 After that, most of Stata's estimation commands can adjust their estimates to correct for your sampling design.
 And much more.

 Stata is designed for reproducible research, including the ability to create dynamic documents incorporating your analysis results.
 Create Word or PDF files, populate Excel worksheets with results and format them to your liking, and mix Markdown, HTML, Stata results, and Stata graphs, all from within Stata.
 And much more.